iranziprince01/alu-AirBnB_clone/README.md

 Table of Contents, Background Context, Concepts, Learning Objectives, Requirements, Installation, Usage, Examples, Contributors, Before diving into the details, please read the AirBnB concept page to understand the project's context and objectives.

-## Concepts In this project, working on the following concepts:
+## Concepts In this project:

-Creating a Python package Developing a command interpreter using the cmd module Implementing unit testing in a larger project Serializing and deserializing objects Reading and writing JSON files Managing datetime Understanding and using UUIDs Utilizing *args and **kwargs Handling named arguments in functions.
+Creating a Python package Developing a command interpreter using the cmd module Implementing unit testing in a larger project Serializing and deserializing objects Reading and writing JSON files Managing datetime Understanding and using UUIDs Utilizing ***args** and ****kwargs** Handling named arguments in functions.

 ## Installation, follow these steps: